We no longer support this browser. Using a supported browser will provide a better experience.

 What is a beneficiary designation?1

 Your beneficiary designations control who gets your IRA and retirement plan assets when you pass away.
-Naming someone in your Will or Trust as the beneficiary of those assets generally does not change the beneficiary that you have designated in your IRA or plan documents.
+Naming someone in your will or trust as the beneficiary of those assets generally does not change the beneficiary that you have designated in your IRA or plan documents.
 The custodian of your retirement assets will rely on the beneficiary designation in its files regardless of what your Will or Trust says.

 The beneficiaries you name in your designation should be aligned with your wealth transfer goals.
 Many people choose a spouse as the beneficiary of their retirement assets because spouses often have more options than other beneficiaries.
 And, in fact, for retirement plans, your spouse must give consent if you name someone else as your beneficiary.
 Note: some states and custodians require spousal consent for IRAs as well.